PriyankaTomar2209/data_visualization/README.md

 # data_visualization
-visualization of different dataset using tools
+Dashboard display of various sales data using the "deep insight" i.e. a BI tool.